The new SAP is NOW. What does this mean for your setup?

-The SAP S/4HANA product line comprises:
+The SAP S/4HANA product line comprises of:

-- SAP S/4HANA is offered to customers with a high degree of flexibility and there are deployment options such as on-premises, cloud, or hybrid deployments where SAP S/4HANA works in a side-by-side environment.
+- SAP S/4HANA is offered to customers with a high degree of flexibility, and there are deployment options such as on-premises, cloud, or hybrid deployments where SAP S/4HANA works in a side-by-side environment.

 How to migrate to SAP S/4 HANA

-- Scenario 2 – Landscape Transformation: This scenario is focused on existing SAP Business Suite customers that want to change their current system or system landscape into a an SAP S/4HANA, system (or system landscape).
+- Scenario 2 – Landscape Transformation: This scenario is focused on existing SAP Business Suite customers that want to change their current system or system landscape into a SAP S/4HANA, system (or system landscape).
 This scenario covers more complex migration scenarios.

 - Scenario 3 – New Implementation: This scenario is focused on new customers that operate a legacy system or SAP Business Suite customers that want to start with a new installation.
 In this scenario, the SAP S/4HANA system is implemented, and master and transactional data are migrated from the legacy system.